 Bota M, Sporns O, Swanson LW (2015) Architecture of the cerebral cortical association connectome underlying cognition.
 Proceedings of the National Academy of Sciences 112:E2093-E2101.
 Download the article (PDF).
 Download the connectome flatmap illustration (Figure 6—and Figure S4) in PDF format that can be opened and edited in Adobe Illustrator.

-The second phase has just been published, and it deals with the ipsilateral (association) and contralateral (commissural) macroconnections of the rat cerebral nuclei (basal ganglia), which consist of 45 gray matter regions on each side of the brain.
+The second phase was published in 2016, and it deals with the ipsilateral (association) and contralateral (commissural) macroconnections of the rat cerebral nuclei (basal ganglia), which consist of 45 gray matter regions on each side of the brain.
 Click here to read the exciting results of this network analysis.

-Nomenclature for further development of the Rat Neurome Project is based on a fourth edition of Brain Maps, now under development (see Brain Maps 4 Beta page for current state of the revision).
+Nomenclature for further development of the Rat Neurome Project is based on the fourth edition of Brain Maps.

 See Connection Terminology for a defined vocabulary used in describing accurately the distribution of anatomical (structural) connectivity in the nervous system.
 This is a critically important tool in constructing and populating any neuroinformatics database and knowledge management system with inference engines.
 See Network Science for a complementary glossary of terms used for network analysis (graph theory).

 Visit The Neurome Project for a very useful array of information, including references to published connections in the rat.

 Here is a list of directly relevant publications from Larry’s group: